ofemeteng/x402-payment-bridge/README.md

 Traditional e-commerce is stuck in Web2.
 AI agents and crypto-native users can't seamlessly purchase products from Shopify stores.

 ## ✨ Our Solution
-A Shopify app that bridges Web2 commerce with Web3 payments using the x402 v2 protocol
+A Shopify app that bridges Web2 commerce with Web3 payments using the x402 v2 protocol.

 ![x402 Shopify App](./public/images/x402-shopify-admin.png)